$50 Off Any Repair

 We covered the initial steps you can take to troubleshoot when the AC doesn’t turn on.

-If you’ve made sure you have power, checked for a tripped individual circuit or a blown fuse in the fuse box, and set the thermostat but still don’t have air pushing through the vents, you may have an issue with the fan motor.
+If you’ve confirmed power, checked for a tripped circuit or a blown fuse at the fuse box, and set the thermostat but still don’t have air coming through the vents, you may have a fan motor issue.

 The fan motor pumps air through the ductwork and out through the vents during the cooling cycle.
-When the fan motor breaks down, air no longer circulates into your home.
+When the fan motor fails, air no longer circulates through your home.

 Do You Have a Clogged AC Drain Line?

 The plumbing isn’t the only system in your home that can develop clogs.
-The central air conditioning system can get clogged up, too, if you have a dirty AC drain line.
+The central air conditioning system can become clogged if the AC drain line is dirty.

 Condensation from the evaporator coils combines with dust particles and pet dander.
 Then, you have mud.
-The mud washes into the AC drain line and eventually forms a clog.
+Mud washes into the AC drain line and eventually clogs it.

 How do you know you have a clogged drain line?